 Sutton Poyntz has its origins as a small farming community where employment was primarily based on agriculture and the supporting services and, later, water supply.
-This theme of community based employment is reflected in the modern day where the Springhead Pub is now the major employer and many people have low key home based businesses such as consultancy, blacksmiths, horticulture and child care.
+This theme of community based employment is reflected in the modern day where the Springhead Pub is now the major employer and many people have low key home based businesses such as consultancy, blacksmiths and horticulture.